edgamat/edgamat.github.io/_posts/2020/09/2020-09-20-Using-Code-Inspections-The-Wrong-Way.md

 ### The Wrong Way

 So here is what not to do.
-Ignore these inspections.
-Or worse yet, assume they all are applicable to your code and need to be 'fixed'.
+1) Ignore these inspections.
+Or worse yet, 2) assume they all are applicable to your code and need to be adhered to 100% of the time.

-Ignoring these inspection results can be very easy.
+It can be very easy to ignore these inspection results.
 After all, they are just 'suggestions'.
-But ignore them at your on peril.
+But ignore them at your own peril.
 These inspections are included by JetBrains and Microsoft for good reasons.
 They are issues with the code that typically will cause problems.
 So it is important to recognize they are present in your code base and to have a plan to address them.

 At the opposite end of the spectrum, you could review each and every suggestion, hint and warning and 'fix' them all so the code inspections do not find any issues with the code.
 In my opinion, this is just as wrong of an approach as ignoring them.